fnaumenko/bioStat/README.md

 `-i|--inp <FRAG|READ>`<br>
 sets the subject of distribution parameter calling: `FRAG` - fragments, `READ` - reads<br>
-*WARNING*: in the Windows version, while trying to call fragment distribution with single-end BAM file, the program will crash silently instead of printing the corresponding message.
+WARNING: in the Windows version, while trying to call fragment distribution with single-end BAM file, the program will crash silently instead of printing the corresponding message.
 This is due to an incorrectness in the external BamTools library being used.
-With single-end BED alignment fragDist exits correctly, as well as with both formats under Linux.<br>
+With single-end BED alignment **fragDist** exits correctly, as well as with both formats under Linux.<br>
 Default: `FRAG`

 `-n|--norm`